shelbyahrendt/flopy-tutorials/README.md

 # flopy-tutorials
-IPython notebooks for teaching MODFLOW groundwater modeling through flopy and python
+IPython notebooks for teaching MODFLOW groundwater modeling through flopy and python (developed for instruction at the Illinois State Water Survey)